ruuffian/cis-2111/Lecture 1/Lecture.md

 This $M_2$ will accept the same language as $M_1$ as well as accept the string 2.
 So, it is an extended language rather than an entirely new one.

 The above images were generated using JFLAP, openable as a `.jff` [here](obsidian://open?vault=CIS%202111&file=Lecture%201%2FM1.jff).

-Will this auto post to git?
-Let's find out!